 An effective search strategy helps you find the specific information you need.

-In Step 1, you defined your information need by analysing your topic, identifying keywords and brainstorming alternative keywords.
+In Step 1, you defined your information need by analysing the task, identifying keywords and brainstorming alternative words.

 Now you need to create your search strategy.
 A search strategy is a plan for how you will combine your keywords to create an effective search, usually in an Advanced Search.